Ajman Museum

-The Ajman Museum is a museum located in the city of Ajman, United Arab Emirates.
-Ajman Museum includes several sections that offer a compelling glimpse of Ajman's past, including archaeology, manuscripts, folk costumes, souvenirs, and more.
+The Ajman Museum (متحف عجمان) is a national museum located inside the Ajman Fort in the city of Ajman, United Arab Emirates.
+The museum includes several sections that offer a compelling glimpse of Ajman's past, including archaeology, manuscripts, folk costumes, souvenirs, and more.
 The museum displays are annotated in both Arabic and English.

 It is housed in an 18th-century fortress that was used as a stronghold for the Emirates leadership and as the first line of defense.
 Earlier it was the ruler's palace and then it was converted as the Ajman police station.
 When the fort was renovated two wind towers and two watchtowers were maintained.
 A massive gate and two cannons can be seen on the front of the fort.
 The museum tells about the local history and heritage, the place highlights various aspects of the past.
 The Ajman Museum with displays of lifestyle and traditional professions includes a huge collection of archeological artifacts, manuscripts, and old weapons as well as displays of medical and religious practices are on display.

 One of the most famous displays is an excavated cemetery discovered in the Al Muwaihat area, which features pottery and funeral jewellery dating back as far as 3000 BC.
 This was a former fishing village, Ajman also relied heavily on pearl fishing and there is a section specifically devoted to what was once one of the most important pastimes in the region.